longevityframework/longevity/manual/index.md

 Domain Driven Design, or feel that you might need a refresher, please don't overlook the chapters on [the basics of DDD](./ddd-basics/).

-{% capture content %}

-From time to time in this manual, we introduce "longevity meta" notes like this one, where we discuss the reasoning behind some of the choices we made, rather than how to use longevity.
-We hope these notes will help you to better understand why longevity is the way it is.

-{% endcapture %}
-{% include longevity-meta.html content=content %}

 ## Table of Contents

 This is a rough outline of planned chapters, and subject to change.
 I